497 Main Road

 Phone: +61 3 62497868

 Mobile: +61 413993911

-Gaia Engineering is not a simple process or paradigm, it is the name we use to describe the development of processes that substantially rectify problems on the planet.
-It embraces a number of new technical paradigms and processes designed to when combined solve global warming and waste problems by converting wastes to resources resulting in a substantial reversal of moleconomic flows.
-The Gaia Engineering tececologies will work because combined correctly these new technologies and processes will make money.
-On a large scale Gaia Engineering projects will sequester significant amounts of atmospheric CO2 and convert a substantial amount of waste into resources incluidng building materials.
-Significantly there are no legacies for future generations.
-About Gaia Enginnering
+Gaia Engineering is not a simple process or paradigm, it is the name we use to describe any process that substantially rectifies problems on the planet.
+It embraces a number of new technical paradigms and processes designed to when combined solve sustainability problems.
+Gaia Engineering tececologies work because combined and executed correctly these new technologies and processes will make money which is fundamental to their happening.
+Significantly there must be no legacies for future generations.

 is an agglomeration of new technologies including ones developed by John Harrison such as TecEco cements, a Tec-Kiln